shichongrui/saws/README.md

 **`AuthClient`**

-This is a library intended for use in a server environment to manager users in your `AuthService`.
+This is a library intended for use in a server environment to manage users in your `AuthService`.
 To use the library, it looks like the following:
 ```js
 import { AuthClient } from '@shichongrui/saws/dist/libraries/auth'